crrojas88/crrojas88/README.md

 📝 **Blogs and Writing**

-Apart from writing, I also maintain a blog - you can find my articles on [Dev.to](https://dev.to/crrojas88).
+Apart from programming, I also maintain a blog - you can find my articles on [Dev.to](https://dev.to/crrojas88).

 🔧 **Languages and Tools:**